 New Hampshire Laws on Service Dogs and Emotional Support Animals

-New Hampshire law allows you to have any type of service dog in rental housing and in public places.
+New Hampshire law allows you to have any type of service dog in public places and federal law allows you to have emotional support animals in rental housing.

-Under New Hampshire's service animal law and the federal Americans with Disabilities Act (ADA), people with disabilities may bring service animals to all "public accommodations," including stores, businesses, motels, restaurants, theaters, schools, and more.
-Below, we explain which animals qualify as service animals, which public accommodations are covered, and some rules you may need to follow with your service animal.
+Under New Hampshire's service animal law and the federal Americans with Disabilities Act (ADA), people with disabilities can bring service animals to all public "accommodations" (places), including stores, restaurants, and theaters.
+State and federal laws also protect your right to have your service animal in your home.

 What Are Service Animals in New Hampshire?

-Similarly, under the ADA, a service animal is a dog that has been trained to perform disability-related tasks or do work for the benefit of a person with a disability.
-In some cases, a miniature horse may also qualify as a service animal under the ADA.
+Under the ADA, a service animal is a dog trained to perform disability-related tasks or do work for the benefit of a person with a disability.
+(28 C.F.R. § 36.104.)
 In addition to guide dogs and hearing dogs, here are some other examples of service animals that must be allowed into public accommodations under the ADA:

 • psychiatric service animals, which can help their handlers manage mental and emotional disabilities by interrupting self-harming behaviors, reminding handlers to take medication, checking spaces for intruders, or providing calming pressure during anxiety or panic attacks